Trinitarian universalism: Theology

 Traditional theology clarifies omnipotence or omni-benevolence to resolve the contradiction.
-Calvinism resolves it by positing a doctrine of limited atonement, which claims that God's love is restricted.
+Calvinism resolves it by positing a doctrine of limited atonement, which some interpret as claiming that God's love is restricted (though this assertion is disputed by most Calvinists).
 Only a select number of people are elected to be saved, which includes redemption and purification.
 This demonstrates a special love, and most people (the 'eternally reprobate' or non-elect) are given only common grace and tolerance.
 This bifurcation of grace intends to retain a doctrine of God's omnibenevolence and a doctrine of hell.
 In comparison, Arminianism resolves the contradiction by rejecting divine omnipotence with respect to human will.
 This is commonly referred to as synergism.
-It posits that human beings have an inviolable free will, which allows the choice of accepting or rejecting God's grace.
+It posits that God has given human beings have an inviolable free will, which allows the choice of accepting or rejecting God's grace.
 Universalists disagree with the third claim, and argue that all people receive salvation.

 Bible passages cited to support Universalism

 Universalism and heresy

 Heresy is "adherence to a religious opinion contrary to church dogma".
 Because dogma varies among denominations, what is considered heresy by one denomination or congregation may be accepted as doctrine or opinion by another.
 In a socially free world, free moral agents may identify with whichever perspectives and positions, persons and communities, and traditions (or subtraditions) they find most intellectually, emotionally, and spiritually palatable.
 However, the results of their exercise of this operational freedom may be understood or interpreted differently by different persons.

 There are three generally accepted understandings of hell: